newrelic-experimental/nerd-days-v1/README.md

 This repo provides everything you need for Nerd Days 1.0, including a catalog of prerequisites and resources for all sessions presented at Nerd Days AMER.

-Use this guide to prepare for your sessions to that you can follow along.
+Use this guide to prepare for your sessions so that you can follow along.

 ## Getting Started
 Nerd Days is a full-day conference with five tracks: